OpenNTF/org.openntf.xsp.jakartaee/README.md

 ## Persistence (JPA)

-The [Persistence](https://jakarta.ee/specifications/persistence/3.0/) API (formerly JPA) provides access and mapping to relational databases in a managed way.
+The [Persistence](https://jakarta.ee/specifications/persistence/3.0/) API (JPA) provides access and mapping to relational databases in a managed way.
 This feature builds on the existing [RDBMS support in XPages](https://help.hcltechsw.com/dom_designer/9.0.1/user/wpd_data_rdbms_support.html), using the same underlying configuration for the connection pools.

 Declaration of a Persistence class is done similarly to NoSQL: